ngumalbright/2928972B_URBAN5123/README.md

 # 2928972B_URBAN5123
-Spatial Analysis of Road Safety Incidents Considering Built Environment Factors
+Analysis of the severity of Road crash Incidents Considering Built Environment Factors
-Topic: Spatial Analysis of Road Safety Incidents Considering Built Environment Factors
+Topic: Analysis of the severity of Road crash Incidents Considering Built Environment Factors for Birmingham Local Authority Area

-Objective: Build a spatial regression model to analyze the relationship between road safety incidents and various built environment factors in a specific urban area.
+Objective: Build a binomial regression model to analyze the relationship between road safety incidents and various built environment factors in a specific urban area, Birmingham.